Turning data into insight

 An objective measure of how our students perform compared to students of similar ability often tells me what I need to know about the past, providing insight that helps with future planning.

-Cambridge CEM’s new Professional Development courses have been designed to empower teachers and school leaders to use assessment data to put their students on the best possible route to success.
+Cambridge CEM’s Professional Development courses have been designed to empower teachers and school leaders to use assessment data to put their students on the best possible route to success.

 I have enjoyed working on these new CEM courses, because they’ve been written by a team committed to insight, rather than data.
 Not only is there over a century of school leadership between us, but it is authentic, ethical and student-centered leadership.